wowthemesnet/mediumish-theme-jekyll/_posts/2021-05-15-secondsale.md

 ##### Seller of the Property in Greenage

+1. If there are any dues pending with the builder, Salarpuria Sattva, they must be cleared and a NOC must be obtained from the builder prior to approaching GOA.

-1. The Seller of the property must clear all the dues pending against the flat before registration.
+2. The Seller of the property must clear all the dues pending against the flat before registration.

-2. As per the GOA resolution on 16.Jun.2019 and DOD clause 52.3 the sellers need to pay a transfer fee of ₹ 15000 for secondary sales of the property in Greenage
+3. As per the GOA resolution on 16.Jun.2019 and DOD clause 52.3 the sellers need to pay a transfer fee of ₹ 15000 for secondary sales of the property in Greenage

-3. Collect No-Objection Certificate (NOC) from GOA Office and hand it over to the buyer before the registration of the property
+4. Collect No-Objection Certificate (NOC) from GOA Office and hand it over to the buyer before the registration of the property

 ##### Buyer of the Property in Greenage